This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My younger brother was a vegan.
 During that time, he introduced me to the world of veganism.

 This recipe is so delicious, full of flavor, and perfect for the winter months.

 - Remove the stems from the guajillo chile and cut lengthwise.

 - Remove any seeds and veins.

 - Add the chiles to a small pot.
-Cover with water.
-About 2 cups.
+Cover with 2 cups of water

-- Bring to a boil.
+- Bring to a boil over medium heat.
 Turn off heat.
 Set aside.